123bbbbbnjj/CoVHPPI/README.md

 <a name="Datasets"></a>
 ## 🚀&nbsp; Datasets
+###Introduction
 - **C1**: C1 represents the regular randomized partition of the test set;
 - **C2v and C2h**: C2v and C2h due to the involvement of two different species, virus and human
 - **C3**: C3 represents the fact that none of the proteins in the test set can be found in the training set.
 - **Fold5**:five-fold cross-validation comparisons
+###Dataset
+- **Bulid C1C2C3**: `python data/build_C1C2C3.py`
+- **Bulid Fold5**: `python data/build_Fold5.py`

 <a name="Five"></a>
 ## ⌛️&nbsp; Five Computational-Based Methods for PPI Prediction
+Within our computational framework, each pair of proteins is provided as input in the form of sequences or structures, and the predicted probability (Pr) of each method is output through five prevalent computational-based methods (ML, IM, DDI, DMI, and S).
+Finally, five different prediction probabilities were integrated adopting the Stacking strategy with Random Forest (RF) to derive the final interaction score.
 <a name="(ML)"></a>
 ## ⌛️&nbsp; Machine Learning Techniques (ML)